marcomariscal/yodlr-take-home/README.md

 The purpose of this app is to demonstrate design and frontend integration capability.

 The app uses a static backend via a json file and allows the user to signup, view all users, and activate admin functionality for any user.
+I decided to use React for the frontend becuase of familiarity and ease of componentizing.

 At a minimum, there were three things required for the app/submission: